 Orignal Authors: Rachel Blomquist and Daniel Wertz

-Last Updated June 2015
+Last Updated October 2022

 After the Russo-Japanese War in 1905, Japan assumed de facto control over Korea, formally annexing the Peninsula in 1910.
 As part of an effort to build an economically self-sufficient empire, Japan invested into Korea’s industrialization, establishing most of the heavy industry in the northern half of the Peninsula.1 Korea supplied Japan with industrial equipment such as steel, tools, machines and chemicals, as well as foodstuffs.2 However, the benefits of this increasing economic productivity did not reach the majority of the Korean population.3